How SMEs can combat mental health discrimination & stigma

 Someone with depression may not consider themselves to have an impairment or a disability.

-But if someone suffers from a mental impairment (like an anxiety disorder) that is long-term, has a substantial effect on their daily life & has an adverse effect then they would be classed as having a disability under the Equality Act.
+But if someone suffers from a mental impairment (like an anxiety disorder) that is long-term, has a substantial effect on their daily life & has an adverse effect then they may be classed as having a disability under the Equality Act.

 Under this, they would be protected against discrimination.
-Find out more about disability discrimination in our blog.
+You can find out more about disability discrimination in our blog & for all impartial legal advice, contact ACAS

 Aimée